tedlanda/Labyrinth-Runner/README.md

 **User Testing**

 I noticed that children were able to find the key much faster than adults.
 It took my 10 year old niece less than 5 minutes to find the key and she was able to get to the door, unlock it, and cross the finish line.
 My 50 year old co-worker took forever to find the key but only did so once I showed him where it was located.
-It was tucked in the middle of the maze and only then could he get to the finish line.
+It was tucked in the middle of the maze which is why he had been going in circles.

 __Breakdown of final piece__

 ![Alt Text](https://github.com/tedlanda/Labyrinth-Runner/blob/master/P3/Screenshots/Android1.png)
 ![Alt Text](https://github.com/tedlanda/Labyrinth-Runner/blob/master/P3/Screenshots/Android2.png)

+**Conclusion**

+The scripting aspect was the hardest part to making a well working maze.
+It was easy to make the particles fly out of catching the key but actually putting it in your pocket and using it (virtually) to unlock the door took a few lines of code editing.
+It was easy to make the door fly up but having to make it stay at the level I needed it to was some work in progress.